Hardeep1388/sevenslegals/themes/netlify-basic/content/blog/the-return-fraud-scheme.md

 pfd_file = ""
 summary = "Fraud comes in many forms and ingenious schemes.
 Merchants are now becoming victims of “Return Fraud,” where thieves are stealing from them without leaving the store.
-How “Return Fraud” Works With the “Return Fraud” scheme, people will bring back stolen goods, counterfeit receipts, and merchandise that has been used or work and exchange them for" tags = [" Grand Theft", "Blog", " Petty Theft", "  Theft"] title = "The “Return Fraud” Scheme" url = "/criminal-attorney/return-fraud-scheme/"
+How “Return Fraud” Works With the “Return Fraud” scheme, people will bring back stolen goods, counterfeit receipts, and merchandise that has been used or work and exchange them for" tags = [" Grand Theft", "Blog", " Petty Theft", "  Theft"] title = "The Return Fraud Scheme" url = "/criminal-attorney/return-fraud-scheme/"

 +++